Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches

 \subsubsection{Recombination, Chromosomal Crossover and Gene Conversion}

 For the purpose of this paper, ``recombination'' denotes a class of genetic processes involving the exchange of material between chromosomes.
-Chromosomal crossover and gene conversion are both members of this class, with the former being the focus of ARG samplers.
+Chromosomal crossover and gene conversion are both members of this class, with the former being the main focus of ARG-based approaches.
 This is not surprising, considering its biological significance and its relevance for genetic analysis.
 In fact, the meaning of the term ``recombination'' is often restricted to ``crossover'' in much of the literature on coalescent theory.

 Chromosomal crossover is the process by which two chromosomes swap portions of their material.
 Gene conversion also involves two chromosomes, but is more unidirectional in comparison; it results in a single chromosome being modified.
 A segment of the donor simply replaces the homologous segment in the recipient chromosome.